graphcommerce-org/graphcommerce/docs/framework/config.md

 #### locale: string (required)

-Must be a locale string https://www.unicode.org/reports/tr35/tr35-59/tr35.html#Identifiers
+Must be a [locale string](https://www.unicode.org/reports/tr35/tr35-59/tr35.html#Identifiers) for automatic redirects to work.

+This value can be used as a sub-path identifier only, make sure linguiLocale is configured for each URL.

 #### magentoStoreCode: string (required)